kfogel/presidential-speeches/README.md

   is really a summary (see original at https://millercenter.org/the-presidency/presidential-speeches/february-24-1841-argument-supreme-court-case-united-states-v).

+  How many more such are there?
+I don't know yet.

 * Unexpected number and spelling in one speech.

   [This speech](data/march-4-1793-second-inaugural-address) has the number "56" inline in the text, and spells a word "punishmt".
 Are there other old speeches with odd spelling?

+  How many other transcripts have issues like that?
+I don't know yet.

-* Some things are really written out and signed.
+* Some speeches were actually written out and signed.
   The say "By the president" or some such at the bottom, and often mention another official who facilitated the transmission.
   See, e.g., [this
   one](data/may-19-1869-proclamation-establishing-eight-hour-workday.txt).

-* Some speeches are signed "Very respectfully," or some such.
+  Others are signed "Very respectfully," or some such, e.g., [this one](data/june-22-1877-prohibition-federal-employees-political.txt).

-  E.g., [this
-  one](data/june-22-1877-prohibition-federal-employees-political.txt).
+  At the very least, such footer text should be stripped for the purposes of textual analysis, because it's not part of what the President said.